18 June 2020

 С 1916 по 1931 год квакеры смогли вполне мирно и плодотворно сотрудничать со всеми властями: с чиновниками царской России, с чехословацкими легионерами и большевиками. Это сотрудничество способствовало спасению сотен тысяч людей, которые выжили благодаря квакерским пайкам, врачам, тракторам и лошадям. В России практически ничего не известно об этой помощи, имена спасителей забыты, добрые дела преданы забвению. Сергей Никитин, многолетний представитель Amnesty International в России и исследователь истории квакеров, своею книгой стремится восстановить историческую справедливость.

 (This item concerns Sergei Nikitin's book, just published, about the history of Quaker relief work in Russia.
-I've heard reports that plans are afoot for an English-language translation -- I'll keep you informed.)
+I've heard reports that plans are afoot for an English-language translation -- I'll keep you informed.
+UPDATE: Here's my review of the English-language edition.)

 UPDATE: The English translation, Friends and Comrades, is now available as an e-book from Amazon.